Table of Contents

 The Concept of "Karate-Do"

-Karate-Do means "the way of karate" and refers to the practice of karate as a holistic, life-changing discipline that goes beyond the physical act of fighting.
+Karate-Do means "the way of the empty hand" and refers to the practice of karate as a holistic, life-changing discipline that goes beyond the physical act of fighting.
 In karate-do, the goal is not to defeat an opponent, but to improve oneself.
 The practice of karate-do is a journey of self-discovery and self-improvement, and it requires dedication, perseverance, and patience.

 {{mushin="/cta-components"}}